lifewinning/networks.land/reference/physical/index.md

 # Routers

 For most people, this is where access to the internet starts.
 Well, technically it starts at a computer, tablet, or smart phone, and it starts with a wi-fi connection.

-## Wifi

-**tk you should explain what the hell wifi is here**
+That wifi connection

 ## Activity: Get To Know Your Router